Paint With Coffee!

 - Put a couple of tablespoons of coffee grounds in a bowl and cover it with water.
 Let it soak.

-- Using the paintbrush, have her use the coffee "paint" to paint across her colored sketch.
+- Using the paintbrush, have her "paint" the coffee across her colored sketch.
 It doesn't matter if some of the grounds get onto the paper.
 The wax in the crayons will resist the coffee dye and keep the color of the crayon.

 - Let the picture dry.

 - Have your child again paint over the parts of the picture that she wants to be darker.
-Using the same shade over dry paper will darken the shade.
+Explain to your child that painting over the areas painted already will darken the shade.

 - Strain the grounds from the leftover paint and have your child use her fingers to spread the grounds on one portion of the picture.

-- Keep picture flat to dry.
-It is fine if some of the grounds drop off after the picture dries.
-Now you should have a beautifully stained drawing with the white image still shining through!
+- Keep the picture flat to dry.
+It's fine if some of the grounds drop off after the picture dries.
+Now you should have a beautifully-stained drawing with the white image still shining through!

 Did You Know?